neo4j-contrib/cypher-gadget/README.md

   ]
 }`

-There are two types of task checks, "input" and "output," input checks the query text (as a case-insensitive regex) before it's sent.
-Output will check the response from the server in **only one** of two ways, either by checking the query response with "results" or by checking the entire graph with "test."
+There are two types of task checks, "input" and "output".
+Input checks the query text as a case-insensitive regex) before it's sent.
+Output check the response from the server in **only one** of two ways, either by checking the query response with "results" or by checking the entire graph with "test."

 For example: